Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Coexistence Scenarios

-Decentralized channel access management for \ac{LTE-U}/WiFi coexistence is proposed in the following papers.
-In \cite{rupasinghe2015reinforcement}, Q-learning is used for distributed control of duty cycle periods by \ac{LTE-U} \acp{BS}, which considers the beaconing mechanism of 802.11n.
-Additionally, in \cite{haider2018enhanced} a Q-learning based \ac{LBT} is proposed for \ac{LTE-U} downlink transmissions which may interfere with WiFi traffic\footnote{\ac{LBT} is commonly used in case of LTE-LAA, however, it was proposed in the literature also for LTE-U \cite{yin2016lbt}.}.
-In this work, \ac{LTE-U} devices are treated as secondary users that need to protect WiFi transmissions.
-The authors propose rewarding \ac{LTE-U} users for which defer periods increase in case of increasing WiFi backoff timers (i.e., when WiFi defer periods increase).
-They perform simulations to show improved throughput and decreased delay of WiFi nodes in comparison to legacy \ac{LBT}.
-WiFi system protection is also considered in \cite{bairagi2018qoe}.
-The authors introduce a \ac{VCFG} and define the optimization problem within each virtual coalition which is composed of WiFi \acp{AP} and \ac{LTE-U} \acp{SBS} operating in the same unlicensed band.
-Then, (i) Kalai-Smorodinsky bargaining is used for fair time-sharing between \ac{LTE-U} and WiFi and (ii) Q-learning is used for resource allocation for \ac{LTE-U}.
-It is proposed that each \ac{SBS} maximizes the sum of QoE for its users under the constraint of protecting WiFi APs.
+Decentralized channel access management for \ac{LTE-U}/Wi-Fi coexistence is proposed in the following papers. \textcite{rupasinghe2015reinforcement} use Q-learning for distributed control of duty cycle periods by \ac{LTE-U} \acp{BS}, while considering the beaconing mechanism of 802.11n.
+Additionally, \textcite{haider2018enhanced} apply a Q-learning based \ac{LBT} for \ac{LTE-U} downlink transmissions\footnote{\ac{LBT} is commonly used in case of LTE-LAA, however, it was proposed in the literature also for LTE-U \cite{yin2016lbt}.}. \ac{LTE-U} devices are treated as secondary users that need to protect Wi-Fi transmissions.
+Therefore, \ac{LTE-U} users for which defer periods increase in case of increasing Wi-Fi backoff timers (i.e., when Wi-Fi defer periods increase) are rewarded.
+Simulation results show improved throughput and decreased delay of Wi-Fi stations in comparison to legacy \ac{LBT}.
+Wi-Fi protection is also considered by \textcite{bairagi2018qoe}.
+A \ac{VCFG} is used and an optimization problem is defined within each virtual coalition composed of Wi-Fi \acp{AP} and \ac{LTE-U} \acp{SBS} operating in the same unlicensed band.
+Then, (i) Kalai-Smorodinsky bargaining is used for fair time-sharing between \ac{LTE-U} and Wi-Fi and (ii) Q-learning is used for resource allocation for \ac{LTE-U}.
+Each \ac{SBS} maximizes the sum of QoE for its users under the constraint of protecting Wi-Fi APs.
 QoE is measured in terms of the \ac{MOS} which is mapped to the transmission characteristics of the following applications: web browsing, file downloading, and video streaming.
-The authors show that this approach provides higher throughput for WiFi than standard \ac{LBT}.
+This approach provides higher throughput for Wi-Fi than standard \ac{LBT}.